getodk/javarosa/dag.md

   JavaRosa doesn't include `constraint` condition expressions in the DAG, nor it keeps track of its result in the node's internal state.

-  JavaRosa doesn't update the internal state of form controls associated to nodes when evaluating these expressions.
+  JavaRosa doesn't update the internal state of form controls associated with nodes when evaluating these expressions.

 - https://www.w3.org/TR/xforms11/#rpm-processing-recalc-example

   > "...
 When x is removed, its neighbor y drops to in-degree zero.
 The fourth and fifth iterations of this process recalculate the validity of w and y, both of which change to false."

-  The specs describe an evaluation sequence that would evaluate constraints on fields changed during the cascade of evaluations, and flagging them as invalid as a result, which JavaRosa doesn't do.
+  The specs describe an evaluation sequence that would evaluate constraints on fields changed during the cascade of evaluations and flagging them as invalid as a result, which JavaRosa doesn't do.

   JavaRosa only evaluates constraints to prevent committing to the instance values that don't match their constraint expressions.